KuNh4/AMXX-EBOT-Spray-Fixer/README.md

 - ebot_spray_max_time 2.0 // Maximum Spray Time (in seconds)

 # Note
-ebot_spray_type 1 used distance between the player & victim to make more realistic shooting behavior
+ebot_spray_type 1 uses distance between the player & victim to make more realistic shooting behavior

 ebot_spray_type 2 if bot has crosshair on target shoots otherwise stops, similar behavior to 1